Japan, Tokyo

 1. By Local Train

-Tokyo Disney Resort can be reached via Maihama station on the JR line.
+Tokyo Disney Resort can be reached via Maihama station on the JR line, about 15 minutes from Tokyo Station.
 So, staying somewhere around the area could help you get to the resort faster.
 I will elaborate more on this topic in the next section.

 2. By Shuttle Bus from Shinjuku